The kingdom, the power, the glory

 13 Your kingdom is an everlasting kingdom—

-your reign will continue through all generations.
+your reign will go on through all generations.

 YHWH is always true to his word